The Best Things to do in Bishkek, Kyrgyzstan

+This post is about the best things to do in Bishkek, Kyrgyzstan.
 Bustling bazaars, green parks and Soviet architecture is what characterizes the capital of Kyrgyzstan.
 They are among the top things to do in Bishkek.
 A city that is quickly changing from a Russian outpost to a dynamic capital city with a Kyrgyz identity.

 Bishkek is a city that evolves and as it leaves its Soviet past behind is becoming more Kyrgyz in recent years.
 Nevertheless, Bishkek remains a very multicultural city with large Uzbek and Russian minorities.

 For tourists there are a number of cultural activities from cooking classes to felt making workshops.
 The restaurant scene is excellent with some of the best Kyrgyz cuisine in the country and Bishkek’s bazaars offer ample opportunities to meet the friendly locals